 Parangarahu Lakes Area

-Contractors Better Nature will be undertaking possum control from 17 July until further notice in the Northern Forest and some surrounding private land.
+Contractors Better Nature will be undertaking possum control from 27th September until further notice at the Parangarahu lakes and some surrounding private land.

 The toxins being used are Feratox (Potassium Cyanide) and Diphacinone

 Notices will be installed at all park entrances.